The Girls (Cline novel): Synopsis

 After the threesome Evie returns home, but finding her life dull and tired she eventually returns to the farm.
 To cheer her up Suzanne takes her to break into an empty home.
 Evie suggests they break into her neighbour's home, but her neighbour arrives home early and catches her.
-Evie is punished by her mother and sent to go live with her father in Palo Alto.
+Evie is punished by her mother and sent to live with her father in Palo Alto.
 Evie has a surprisingly good time there, spending most of her time with her father's young girlfriend, Tamar, who treats her like a younger sister.
 Eventually though, Evie decides to return to the ranch.
 Running away from home Evie hitch-hikes and is driven to the ranch by a young university student named Tom, who is intrigued by Evie's description of the place.
 When they arrive Tom is disgusted by the air of decay while Evie is surprised to find the atmosphere of the ranch changed and depressed.
 Tom eventually leaves.
 Suzanne prepares to go out on an errand and Evie, chasing after her, is allowed to come along.
 As they are driving to Mitch Lewis's home Suzanne sees Evie looking at her with love and desperation and kicks her out of the car.
 Evie phones home and is picked up by Tamar.
 The following morning she learns that the group went to Mitch's house and, not finding him, killed his groundskeeper, the groundskeeper's girlfriend, an ex-girlfriend of Mitch's and her five year old son.
 Evie later learns this was because Mitch was unable to procure a record deal for Russell.

 Evie finishes out the rest of the summer and is sent to a boarding school in Carmel, loosely based on Santa Catalina School.
 She settles down into student life but is visited once by her "sister" who turns out to be Suzanne.
 A few months later the girls and Russell are arrested and put on trial where they become infamous.

 Evie continues to wonder whether she would have joined in the murders if Suzanne had not forced her out of the car.
 She also feels that Suzanne had been trying to get her to live a normal, ordered life, though she feels as though her life as an adult has been boring and unfulfilling while Suzanne was given multiple opportunities and infamy after her stint in prison.